 Some half a million years ago, Peking man lived in Zhoukoudian, in the southwestern suburbs of Beijing.
-The climate
+The climate of

-relics on record in China today.
+record in China today.

 Some four to five thousand years ago, settlements to the southwest of Beijing were thriving on basic agriculture and

 animal husbandry.
-Story has it that the legendary Yellow Emperor (Huang Di) battled against the tribal leader Chiyou
+Story has it that the legendary Yellow Emperor (Huang Di) battled against the tribal leader Chiyou in

-capital Youdu (City of Quietude) that was where the city of Ji was actually built.
+Youdu (City of Quietude) that was where the city of Ji was actually built.

-During the Warring States Period (475¨C221BC), the Marquis of Yan annexed the territory of the Marquis of Ji,
+During the Warring States Period (475¨C221BC), the Marquis of Yan annexed the territory of the Marquis of Ji, making

-Beijing near the White Cloud Temple (Baiyunguan).
+the White Cloud Temple (Baiyunguan).

 Early in the third century BC, the first Emperor of Qin (Qin Shi Huang) set about conquering six states and unifying